kevintruong/til/Synchronization,-Part-8:-Ring-Buffer-Example.md

 }
 ```

 The enqueue method is shown below.
-Notice,
+Notice:
 * The lock is only held during the critical section (access to the data structure).
 * A complete implementation would need to guard against early returns from `sem_wait` due to POSIX signals.